 Poses and Practices to Remove Toxins

 Explore the yoga and collections on Practice with Clara that stimulate the removal of toxins from the body.

 The digestive system is affected when we twist.
 Twisting affects the large intestine and stimulates blood flow around the muscles of the abdomen.
 The large intestine is where your body forms feces to excrete from the body.

 The circulatory and lymphatic systems are affected whenever we invert.
 Inversions allow fresh blood to be transported to the liver and kidneys to shift the blood cycle to the body’s tissues and organs.
-Inversions also change the flow of cerebral spinal fluid, stimulate the lymph system, and flush the adrenals to promote the release of endorphins and neurotransmitters that make you feel good.
+Inversions also change the cerebral spinal fluid flow, stimulate the lymph system, and flush the adrenals to promote the release of endorphins and neurotransmitters that make you feel good.

 The circulatory and lymphatic systems are affected by vigorous movement.
 The circulatory system consists of the heart and blood vessels.
 The lymphatic system consists of the spleen, tissues, and organs that remove toxins and transport white blood cells throughout the body.
 Lymph nodes are points in the body that filter the lymphatic fluid.